arubyz/gocog/README.md

 	  Command line options are passed to each command line in the file list, but options on the file list line will override command line options.
 You may have filelists specified inside filelist files.

-	Help Options:
-	  -h, --help         Show this help message

 	Application Options:
 	  -z, --eof        The end marker can be assumed at eof.
 	  -v, --verbose    enables verbose output
 	  -q, --quiet      turns off all output
-	  -S, --serial       Write to the specified cog files serially -c, --cmd          The command used to run the generator code (go) -a, --args         Comma separated arguments to cmd, %s for the code file ([run, %s])
+	  -S, --serial     Write to the specified cog files serially -c, --cmd=       The command used to run the generator code -a, --args=      Comma separated arguments to cmd, %s for the code file (default: [%s])
-	  -e, --ext          Extension to append to the generator filename (.go) -M, --startmark    String that starts gocog statements ([[[) -E, --endmark      String that ends gocog statements (]]]) -x, --excise       Excise all the generated output without running the generators.
+	  -e, --ext=       Extension to append to the generator filename (default: .js) -M, --startmark= String that starts gocog statements (default: [[[generate]]]) -O, --outmark=   String that starts gocog output (default: [[[output]]]) -E, --endmark=   String that ends gocog output (default: [[[end]]]) -x, --excise     Excise all the generated output without running the generators.
 	  -V, --version    Display the version of gocog

+	Help Options:
+	  -h, --help       Show this help message
 <!-- {{{end}}} -->

 How it works